SahithiMeenakshi/Advanced-Physical-Design/README.md

    <img src='https://github.com/SahithiMeenakshi/Advanced-Physiscal-Design/blob/main/Images/define_port.png' alt='Defining ports of inverter'/>
  </div>

- * To create port definition and setting 'port class' and 'port use' attributes follow the steps from[here](https://github.com/nickson-jose/vsdstdcelldesign).
+ * To create port definition and setting 'port class' and 'port use' attributes follow the steps from [here](https://github.com/nickson-jose/vsdstdcelldesign).
  * Convert grids to tracks from the information availbale in tracks.info file at the loaction specified in the terminal.
 Below are the images of tracks info file and command to convert grids to tracks.Finally save this file using command `save sky130_vsdinv.mag`.

  <div align="center">